scenevr/server/docs/source/index.md

 ## Javascript API

 Script your scene with a **simple javascript API** that is modelled on the DOM.
 The javascript code is run on the server, and changes are reflected to all connected clients.
 You can change element attributes, create elements, remove elements.

+## Mobile device support

+Your scenes work in modern webGL-enabled browsers like the ios 8 browser.
+Just turn your phone sideways, and use the two thumb joysticks to walk and look around the scene.

 ## Interpolation